SwedbankPay/developer.swedbankpay.com/payments/payment-link.md

 ---
 title: Payment Link
+estimated_read: 30
+description: |
+  The implementation sequence for this scenario is a variant of the purchase sequence in a Hosted Payment Pages redirect scenario.
+  The consumer is not redirected to the payment pages directly but will instead receive a payment link via mail/SMS.
+  When the consumer clicks on the link a payment window opens.
 ---

-{% include jumbotron.html body=" The implementation sequence for this scenario is a variant of the purchase sequence in a Hosted Payment Pages redirect scenario.
-The consumer is not redirected to the payment pages directly but will instead receive a payment link via mail/SMS.
-When the consumer clicks on the link a payment window opens." %}

 ### Introduction